-CVCC participates in the William D. Ford Federal Direct Loan Program.
+CVCC participates in the William D. Ford Federal Direct Loan Program for the 2017-2018 academic year.
 Direct loans are considered by many to be the most cost effective way of delivering educational loans to students and parents.
 The following should offer some guidance for students and parents when borrowing either student and/or parent loans.
 For frequently asked questions, visit Federal Student Aid.

 How do I apply for a Direct Loan?